-Students who have been inducted into the National Honor Society for Dance Arts (NHSDA) Secondary Program and are current juniors and seniors in High School are eligible for the NHSDA Artistic Merit, Leadership and Academic Achievement Award, the highest student dance award in the nation.
-The National Winner of the award will receive up to a $1000 monetary award/scholarship and a certificate.
+Dance students who have been inducted into the National Honor Society for Dance Arts (NHSDA) Secondary Program and are current juniors and seniors in High School are eligible for the NHSDA Artistic Merit, Leadership and Academic Achievement Award and Scholarship, the highest student dance award in the nation.
+The National Winner of this dance scholarship will receive up to a $1000 monetary award/scholarship and a certificate.
 The 2 National Finalists will each receive a $250 monetary award/scholarship and a certificate.
 Honorable Mention Recipients will receive a certificate.
 Applicants may be eligible for a state level award if their NDEO State Affiliate chooses to present one.

-***Dance Instructors: It's not too late to start a chapter of the National Honor Society for Dance Arts (NHSDA) to induct your qualified students in time to apply for the award!
-Visit nhsda-ndeo.org/startachapter to learn more about the program and its benefits for you and your students***
+***Dance Instructors: It's not too late to start a chapter of the National Honor Society for Dance Arts (NHSDA) to induct your qualified dance students in time to apply for the scholarship!
+Visit ndeo.org/nhsda/Start-a-Chapter to learn more about the program and its benefits for you and your students***

 Student nominees complete the application entirely online using the Acceptd platform.
-The 2021 - 2022 online application will be available on November 1, 2021.
 Mailed paper or emailed applications will not be accepted.
 The Chapter Sponsor identifies eligible NHSDA students and assists in completing their application online.
-Besides basic contact information the student will need to supply contact information for their school principal.
+Besides basic contact information, the student will need to supply contact information for their school principal.
 An email will be sent to the school principal if applicable to inform them of their student’s award.

 The online application consists of basic student contact information and GPA (in x.x out of x.x format) and chapter sponsor answered recommendation questions, school transcript (official or unofficial), resume, 2 short essays, along with a 3 minute maximum video of applicant performing their own choreography done in one shot with no edits, and two photos (head shot and dance photo).
 There is also a $15 application fee (payable only by credit card.)